ibm-s390-linux/s390-tools/rust/pvattest/README.md

 <ul>
 Check whether the guests secret store is locked or not.
-Compares the hash of the secret store state to the one calculated by this option and optionally specified add-secret-requests.
+Compares the hash of the secret store state to the one calculated by this option and optionally specified add-secret-requests in the correct order.
 If the attestation response does not contain a secret store hash, this check fails.

 Required if add-secret-requests are specified.
 </ul>